Mutual Coupling in RIS-Aided Communication: Model Training and Experimental Validation: RIS-Aided Communication Models

+To account for the mutual coupling effect in RIS-aided communication, several novel communication models have been recently proposed.
+These models can be categorized into two types: the impedance matrix (Z-parameters)-based model~\cite{Gradoni2021End} and the scattering matrix (S-parameters)-based model~\cite{Shen2022Modeling}.
+It should be noted that based on microwave network theory, these two types of models are essentially equivalent and can be seamlessly converted to each other.
+Such a relationship has been thoroughly analyzed in~\cite{Li2023Beyond2} and~\cite{Abrardo2023Design}.

-By analyzing the joint network of the transmitter, the receiver, and the RIS, the RIS-aided communication channel is given by~\cite[Eq.~(5)]{Li2023Beyond2}\footnote{Note that the transmission scattering matrices $\Sm_\mathrm{RT}$, $\Sm_\mathrm{RT}$, and $\Sm_\mathrm{RT}$ in~\cite[Eq.~(5)]{Li2023Beyond2} are equivalently the channel matrices from the transmitter to receiver, from the transmitter to RIS, and from the RIS to receiver, respectively.
-This relationship has been proved by~\cite[Eq.~(35)--(39)]{Shen2022Modeling}.}
+In this work, we adopt the scattering matrix-based communication model, which was first reported in~\cite[Eq.~(5)]{Li2023Beyond2}\footnote{ {This work chooses the S-parameter representation instead of the Z-parameter aiming to attain a better compatibility with the conventional wireless channel model.} Note that the transmission scattering matrices $\Sm_\mathrm{RT}$, $\Sm_\mathrm{RI}$, and $\Sm_\mathrm{IT}$ in~\cite[Eq.~(5)]{Li2023Beyond2} are equivalently the channel matrices from the transmitter to receiver, from the transmitter to RIS, and from the RIS to receiver, respectively.
+This relationship has been proved by~\cite[Eq.~(35)--(39)]{Shen2022Modeling}.} as

-It can be observed that when $\Sm_\mathrm{II}=\mathbf{0}$, i.e., in the case without mutual coupling in RIS, model~\eqref{eq_simpH2} is reduced to the conventional RIS-aided communication model~\eqref{eq_Hconven}.
-The goal of this paper is to verify the accuracy of model~\eqref{eq_simpH2}.
+where $\Sm\in\mathbb{C}^{N\times N}$ denotes the scattering matrix of the RIS reflecting element network and thus characterizes the mutual coupling.
+Specifically, the entry $S_{ij}$ in $\Sm$ is the S-parameter between the~$i$-th element and the $j$-th element on the RIS, which indicates the voltage wave measured at the $i$-th element when a unit voltage wave is driven at the $j$-th element~\cite{Pozar2011Microwave}.
+By reciprocity, we have $S_{ij}=S_{ji}$ thus $\Sm$ is a symmetric matrix.
+Additionally, the diagonal entry $S_{ii}$ denotes the self-scattering of the $i$-th reflecting element.
+This model~\eqref{eq_simpH2} can also be found in, e.g.,~\cite[Eq.~(8)]{Abrardo2023Design} or~\cite[Eq.~(8)]{Di2023Electromagnetic}.